cdutboy928/notes/wifi_hacking/wifi_hacking.md

      Keep the airodump window running in the background and open a new terminal.
 Type the following.
 Replace 00:00:00:00:00:00 with the BSSID and replace 11:11:11:11:11:11 with the MAC address you collected from STATION in the last step.

 What you want to do now is watch for 2 things.
  * In the aireplay window you will get some responses from your command.
 The information you want to see from the response is the ACK’s.
 You want the number in front of the “|” to be higher than 0.
 This will indicate the client received your deauth packets.
 If you get 0, try sending the command again.
     * Good
         ![success_ACKs](success_ACKs.png)
     * Bad
         ![failed_ACKs](failed_ACKs.png)
  * In the airodump window you are looking for confirmation that a handshake was captured.
 You will most likely see the STATION disappear after you send the deauth.
 When it shows back up, odds are a handshake will be captured.
 It should show up on the top line furthest to the right when you do capture it.
     ![airodump_handshake](airodump_handshake.png)
  * Other things you can try are deauth a different client/STATION or keep waiting for a new connection to happen.
 I’ve had situations where the handshake was captured in seconds, and other times where it took closer to an hour of waiting for STATIONS to show up while I sent deauths, and/or waited for a handshake to come in….. hypothetically that is…. =)
 Once you ensure you have the .cap file where you told airdump to put it (directory and filename you configured with the “-w” option) you can close airodump and aireplay.

 5. 抓包成功后ctrl+C即可结束抓包。
 停止监听模式
 `airmon-ng stop wlan0mon`
 #### SSID, BSSID and ESSID
 [Understanding the Network Terms SSID, BSSID, and ESSID](https://www.juniper.net/documentation/en_US/junos-space-apps/network-director2.0/topics/concept/wireless-ssid-bssid-essid.html)
-[Differences between BSSID, ESSID and SSID](https://www.cwnp.com/forums/posts?postNum=288444)
+[Differences between BSSID, ESSID and SSID](https://www.cwnp.com/forums/posts?postNum=288444) An xSSID is an identifier of either a network by name or a radio by MAC address.
+BSSID is the MAC address of the AP's radio for that service set.
+SSID is the service set identifier or network name for the basic service set(BSS).
+ESSID is the same as the SSID but is used across multiple access points as part of the same WLAN.
 ### 二. 把cap转换成hccap
 * 用aircrack-ng
 `aircrack-ng <out.cap> -J <out.hccap>`